 ‘Despite harmful consequences’ – The difference between drug use and drug addiction is that a drug user, after harmful consequences will cut down or stop their drug use.
 The person suffering from drug addiction will not be able to do that for any period of time as their addiction is just too strong.

 Addiction is a very powerful illness which comes in many forms!
 In some cases, it is clear.
 There are those that openly use drugs on a daily basis, develop a physical dependency and in these cases there is little room for denial.
 Very often, heroin addiction will present in this way.
 However, other drug addictions can be more subtle resulting in greater denial.

-Cocaine addiction for example often develops over a period of time without the individual realising.
-What starts off as fun on a Saturday night, becomes Friday and Saturday; the Thursday Friday Saturday; then taking it at home; then taking it alone.
+Cocaine addiction for example often develops over a period of time without the individual realising it.
+What starts off as a bit of fun on a Saturday night, becomes Friday and Saturday; then turns into Thursday, Friday and Saturday; then the individual is taking it at home; then finally taking it alone.
 This progression can often happen without the individual even being aware that the progression of addiction has taken place.

 Cannabis addiction is something that we are seeing more and more often.
 As the strength of cannabis continues to grow, so do the related problems.
 So many start smoking cannabis convinced that it is relatively harmless; for some it is.
 For many others it becomes a daily habit with a strong reliance on cannabis to manage moods sleep and general well-being.
 It becomes an addiction.